Public art: Environmental public art

-Public art faces a design challenge by its very nature: how best to activate the images in its surroundings.
-The concept of "sustainability" arises in response to the perceived environmental deficiencies of a city.
-Sustainable development, promoted by the United Nations since the 1980s, includes economical, social, and ecological aspects.
-A sustainable public artwork would include plans for urban regeneration and disassembly.
-Sustainability has been widely adopted in many environmental planning and engineering projects.
-Sustainable art is a challenge to respond to the needs of an open space in public.

-In another public artwork titled "Mission leopard" was commissioned in 2016 in Haryana, India, among the remote deciduous terrain of Tikli village a team coordinated by Artist Hunny Mor painted two leopards perched on branches on a water source tank 115 feet high.
-The campaign was aimed at spreading awareness on cohabitation and environmental conservation.
-The artwork can be seen from several miles across in all directions.

-Ron Finley's work as the Gangsta Gardener (or Guerrilla Gardener) of South Central L.A. is an example of an artist whose works constitute temporary public art works in the form of public food gardens that addresses sustainability, food security and food justice.

-Andrea Zittel has produced works, such as Indianapolis Island that reference sustainability and permaculture with which participants can actively engage.

 Interactive public art

 Public sculpture that is also a musical instrument (hydraulophone) by Steve Mann, which the public can play.

 Some public art is designed to encourage direct hands-on interaction.
 Examples include public art that contains interactive musical, light, video, or water components.
 For example, the architectural centerpiece in front of the Ontario Science Centre is a fountain and musical instrument (a hydraulophone) by Steve Mann, where people can produce sounds by blocking water jets to force water through sound-producing mechanisms.

 An early and unusual interactive public artwork was Jim Pallas' 1980 Century of Light in Detroit, Michigan, a large outdoor mandala of lights that reacted in complex ways to sounds and movements detected by radar.
 It was mistakenly destroyed 25 years later.

 Another example is Rebecca Hackemann's two works: The Public Utteraton Machines (2015), which record people's opinions of other public art in New York—such as Jeff Koons' Split Rocker—and display responses online, and The Urban Field Glass Project / Visionary Sightseeing Binoculars, which are public viewing devices for speculative or altered cityscapes.

-An outdoor interactive installation by Maurizio Bolognini (Genoa, 2005), which everybody can modify by using a cell phone.
+An outdoor interactive installation by Maurizio Bolognini (Genoa, 2005), which everybody could modify by using a mobile phone.